Mearsu/ansible-role-wireguard/README.md

 If you set `wg_mode` to "client" for some devices, this role will:
 - On servers only specifies public key and allowed IP (not endpoint)
-- On client adds all servers as peers
+- Servers will have only public key and allowed ip (not endpoint)
-- On client sets PersistentKeepalive for all peers to 60
+- Clients will have all server added as peers with PersistentKeepalive set to 60

 ### NAT groups

 In situations where multiple clients are begind one nat and can reach each other, you can specify nat group.

-If you create nat group, clients will:
+If you create NAT group, clients in that group will:
 - Have all servers as their peers
 - Form full mesh with other clients from same NAT group